byu-cpe/ecen526_website/_assignments/paper_reviews.md

 6. Was the paper, in your estimation, successful in addressing the problem?

-7. List two important, open research questions on the topic, and why they matter.
+7. List two important research questions on the topic, and why they matter.

 All paper reviews must use the following [template]({% link assets/paper_review.txt %}){:target="_blank"}.
 The review should be thorough and thoughtful.
 Submit the review before class starts.